Female education in Nigeria: Women's education in Northern Nigeria

 Global efforts are being pushed toward the achievement of the goal of Universal Basic Education (UBE) in Nigeria.
 Women's education is one of the critical issues in northern Nigeria.
 According to the Nigeria Demographic and Health Survey (2013) while observing National average reviewed a survey which reflected that 40.4% females as against 29.5% males have never attended school (NPC/RTI, 2014).
 The figures for females are greater in northern states than in that south.
 In north-east and north-west about two-thirds of females never attended school compared to about one-eighth of females in south-west and south-south.
-It was reported by UNESCO in 2014 that 70% young women between the age of 15-24 in the North West have not completed primary school.
-Age is never a bearer to Education.
+It was reported by UNESCO in 2014 that 70% young women between the age of 15–24 in the North West have not completed primary school.

-Women's education in Southern Nigeria

-According to Okoco, 1993, the Christian missions is the first educational institution that can into Nigeria, by Reverend Thomas Freeman who was working under the Wesley Methodist Mission.
-Reverend Thomas Freeman also founded the first school in Nigeria.
-This made other denominations joined in establishment of schools and secondary school.

-In 1859, The a Grammar School was established by Lagos Anglican Church Missionary society with Lagos Anglican Grammar School as its name. other schools that were established are the present St. Gregory’s College and Methodist Boys High School, Lagos.